-Third parties may in the future claim that our operations infringe their intellectual property rights, and such claims may result in legal claims against our customers and us.
+Third parties have claimed and may in the future claim that our operations infringe their intellectual property rights, and such claims may result in legal claims against our customers and us.
 These claims may damage our brand and reputation, harm our customer relationships, and result in liability for us.
 Any intellectual property claims, with or without merit, could be very time-consuming, could be expensive to settle or litigate, and could divert our management's attention and other resources.
 These claims could also subject us to significant liability for damages, potentially including treble damages if we are found to have willfully infringed patents or copyrights, and may require us to indemnify our customers for liabilities they incur as a result of such claims.
 These claims could also result in our having to stop using technology found to be in violation of a third-party's rights.
 We might be required to seek a license for the intellectual property, which may not be available on reasonable terms or at all.
 Even if a license were available, we could be required to pay significant royalties, which would increase our operating expenses.

-Alternatively, we could be required to develop alternative non-infringing substitutes for any infringing technology used in any aspect of our business, we would be forced to limit or stop sales of our solution and may be unable to compete effectively.
+Alternatively, we could be required to develop alternative non-infringing technology, which could require significant time, effort, and expense, and may affect the performance or features of our solution.
+If we cannot license or develop alternative non-infringing substitutes for any infringing technology used in any aspect of our business, we would be forced to limit or stop sales of our solution and may be unable to compete effectively.
 Any of these results would adversely affect our business, financial condition, results of operations, and prospects.